oneeve8/kobble-data/content/Tutorial2.md

 ***

-You can refer to the Markdown cheat sheet for other formatting notes.
-If you are new to Markdown, don’t worry, it’s very easy to learn
+You can refer to tMarkdown cheat sheet for other formatting notes.
+If you are new to Markdown, don’t worry, it’s very easy to learn.

 Lets review some of the icons in Kobble.